 The Learning Enhancement Team has two full time tutors, Calvin Hoy and Simon Andrews, to support students with a specific learning difficulty (SpLD).
-In addition we have four more Specialist Teachers working with us on a part time basis.
+In addition we have two more Specialist Teachers working with us on a part time basis.

 All students who have provided us with appropriate evidence of a specific learning difficulty are eligible for specialist tutorial support.
 If you are unsure if you have a Specific Learning Difficulty (SpLD) please look at our information about screening and assessment.